-The dramatically higher flow rates of POROSTM columns and media introduce new considerations into the design and execution of experiments.
+The dramatically higher flow rates of POROS[TM] columns and media introduce new considerations into the design and execution of experiments.
 This is particularly true when you adapt a method developed on conventional media.

-Be sure to read "Guidelines for using Perfusion ChromatographyTM" on page 4 for a full discussion of these considerations.
-Another excellent reference is The Busy Researcher's Guide to Biomolecule Chromatography, available from your Thermo Fisher Scientific Technical Representative.
+Be sure to read "Guidelines for using Perfusion Chromatography[TM]" on page 4 for a full discussion of these considerations.
+The Busy Researcher's Guide to Biomolecule Chromatography, available from your Thermo Fisher Scientific technical representative, is another excellent reference.